-103 Fig. 1.
-Variations in solar activity lead to changes in the Solar Wind and in solar irradiance, 104 both of which may affect Earth's climate (modified from Mörner, 2011).
-The variations in 105 irradiance are known to be small or even minute.
-The variations in Solar Wind are large and 106 strong; via the interaction with the Earth's magnetosphere, it affects Earth's rate of rotation, 107 by that affecting the oceanic and atmospheric circulation systems, both of which have a strong effect of terrestrial weather and climate.
-Changes in the shielding capacity affect the 108 flux of incoming cosmic rays, which controls 14C production, in-fall of 10Be and cloud 109 110 formation.
+Fig. 1.
+Variations in solar activity lead to changes in the Solar Wind and in solar irradiance, both of which may affect Earth's climate (modified from Mörner, 2011).
+The variations in irradiance are known to be small or even minute.
+The variations in Solar Wind are large and strong; via the interaction with the Earth's magnetosphere, it affects

+Earth's rate of rotation, by that affecting the oceanic and atmospheric circulation systems, both of which have a strong effect of terrestrial weather and climate.
+Changes in the shielding capacity affect the flux of incoming cosmic rays, which controls 14C production, in-fall of 10Be and cloud formation.

-111 2.1.
+2.1.
 Solar irradiance

 The solar-terrestrial interaction is often explained in terms of variations in Solar irradiance over the sunspot cycle and it multiples (e.g. White et al., 1997).
 The variation in energy output during a sunspot cycle is found to be far too low, however, or only in the order of 0.2 % (Willson, 1997).
 Therefore, this mechanism can hardly be used to explain the decadal-to-centennial changes in climate as recorded during the last millennia.
 Only by assuming unknown and hypothetical amplifying forcing-functions may it be converted to effects large enough to explain observed changes in climate (e.g. Lean et al., 1995).
+However, Zhang et al. (1994) have shown that the solar luminocity (brightness) may have ingreased by 0.2-0.6% since the Maunder Mimimum in the 17th century (also addressed by Hoyt and Schatten, 1993).

-121 2.2.
-Solar Wind and cosmic rays in-fall122
+2.2.
+Solar Wind and cosmic rays in-fall